 Being in a multi-cultural environment, investment companies in Singapore would understand that different client segments require different degrees of engagement.

-As an example, Chinese clientele may place more emphasis on personal relationship building, whereas Western clientele may not require as much.
+As an example, Chinese clientele may place more emphasis on personal relationship building, whereas Western clientele may not require it to the same degree.

-Obviously, there are generalized examples, but the point is to recognize that differences amongst clientele exist, and organizations should cater to the clients' needs.
+Obviously, these are generalized examples, but the point is to recognize that differences amongst clientele exist, and organizations should cater to the clients' needs.

 Thus, Singaporean wealth and asset managers can improve the client experience by continuing to tailoring their services to fit client needs.